eesteban/utils/README.md

 `./add-to-path.sh`

+All the scripts are now accesible everywhere on your system

 ## Scripts

-Utils bashs scripts that I want to use usually
+Utils bash scripts that I want to use usually

+- take-it: Ammend a PR commit with all the current changes and force